-To support the implementation and operation of the JobKeeper scheme in Australian workplaces, temporary JobKeeper provisions have been added to the Fair Work Act (Fair Work Act JobKeeper provisions).
-These provisions apply to employers who have qualified for the JobKeeper scheme and their eligible employee.
-They started on 9 April 2020 and end on 28 September 2020.
+To support the operation of the JobKeeper scheme, temporary JobKeeper provisions have been added to the Fair Work Act to give certain employers increased flexibility to manage their workplaces during the impact of coronavirus.
+The provisions started on 9 April 2020 and apply until 29 March 2021, with some changes from 28 September 2020.

 The new provisions enable employers who qualify for the JobKeeper scheme can temporarily: stand down an employee (including by reducing their hours or days of work); change an employee’s usual duties; and/or change an employee’s location of work.

 The new provisions also enables employers who qualify for the JobKeeper scheme to make agreements with their employees to change their days and times of work and take annual leave in certain circumstances.

 Planning checklists to help businesses reopen and be COVIDSafe

 It is important to have a COVIDSafe plan to keep your workplace healthy, safe and virus-free.
 The Federal Government has created a checklist which is in three section: keeping people safe; adapting my business and accessing support and assistance.
 Select button below for details and to download the plan.

 Provide up to $100,000 back to businesses including NFPs, with a minimum payment of $20,000.

 You do not need to apply for the cash flow boost.
 All you need to do is lodge your upcoming activity statements, and if you are eligible, the cash flow boost will be automatically credited to your activity statement account.
 The ATO website includes detailed information on how to determine if you are eligible.